flixi67/PACT/about.md

 #### Contact

-This website and the interactive visualisations were created by Felix Kube during an internship at the Department of Peace and Conflict Research.
+This website and the interactive visualizations were created by Felix Kube during an internship at the Department of Peace and Conflict Research.
 You can learn more about the script used to produce this application or contribute on [GitHub](https://github.com/flixi67/PACT).
 Since this is an evolving project, we would love to hear if you have any suggestion for improvement, or if you have encountered any issue while using the app.

 If you found a bug, don't kill it!
 It will ruin your karma.
 Rather report it to [me](mailto:felix.kube@uni.kn?subject=PACT%20Shiny%20app) or open up an issue on [GitHub](https://github.com/flixi67/PACT/issues).

-For any questions about the PACT dataset or the project, do not hesitate to contact Sabine Otto ([sabine.otto\@pcr.uu.se](mailto:sabine.otto@pcr.uu.se?subject=PACT)).
+For any questions about the PACT dataset or the project, do not hesitate to contact Sabine Otto ([sabine.otto\@pcr.uu.se](mailto:sabine.otto@pcr.uu.se?subject=PACT)), or after December 2024 at ([sabine.ottoroed@gmail.com](mailto:sabine.ottoroed@gmail.com?subject=PACT)).